Commentator Verlyn Klinkenborg travels west and reflects on how great wide open spaces can make even the hardiest traveler seek shelter.

 KLINKENBORG: My flight into Casper, Wyoming at sunset restored everything to scale; a slow turbo prop plane, more than half empty, the Casper Airport, nearly deserted, except for a man and woman in National Guard uniforms with black rifles, slung barrel-down across their backs.

 I sat behind the wing, looking out at the rivets on the trailing edge.
 The snow-matted thatch of Colorado hovered below, tilled ground, running north from Denver to Fort Collins, and breaking suddenly near the Wyoming line, where an ocean of short grass spread without interruption to the dark eastern horizon.

 The streets lie still and broad.
-The houses lit within themselves, the darkness deep and even.
+The houses lit within themselves the darkness deep and even.
 I had traveled all day with my back to the East, to the huddling crowds of New York City.
-I thought that Id come West again, looking for endlessness, which is easy to find in central Wyoming.
-But what I really found, once again, was a place where you can still feel the power of settlement and urged to band together in the night.
+I thought that I'd come West again, looking for endlessness, which is easy to find in Central Wyoming.
+But what I really found, once again, was a place where you can still feel the power of settlement, and urged to ban together in the night.

 Living on Earth wants to hear from you!

 P.O.
 Box 990007